Tanveer-LowCoder/AICode/README.md

 # Claude Desktop

 MVP Electron application providing a graphical interface for interacting with the Claude CLI.
-The project includes a simple Hello World example to validate the Electron setup.
+The project now ships with a minimal chat UI inspired by ChatGPT to validate the Electron setup and provide a foundation for future conversation features.

 ## Getting Started
 1. Install dependencies: